 Similar to couples therapy, the point of these sessions is to spark transparent conversations.
 While it takes time, patience, and the right tools, it’s possible to regain the family’s trust after addiction.

 3. Learning How to Set Healthy Boundaries

-One of the most essential self-care actions family members of addicts can do is learn how to set healthy boundaries.
-Sometimes known as “detaching with love,” these boundaries are incredibly important.
-Most of the time, family members struggling with substance use lack healthy boundaries; sometimes, these boundaries are non-existent, which promotes a toxic environment in the household.
+One of the most critical self-care actions family members of addicts can do is to set healthy boundaries.
+Sometimes known as “detaching with love,” these boundaries are essential.
+Most of the time, family members struggling with substance use lack healthy boundaries; sometimes, these boundaries are non-existent, promoting a toxic environment in the household.

 A family therapist can help each family member figure out what healthy boundaries look like to them.
-Plus, they’ll learn how to enforce these boundaries and how to communicate them to the other members of the family.
-Boundaries are paramount for someone’s well being.
+Plus, they’ll learn how to enforce these boundaries and communicate them to the other family members.
+Boundaries are paramount for someone’s well-being.

-Instead of focusing on oneself, family members tend to put their needs aside just to keep their loved one’s drug abuse afloat.
+Instead of focusing on themselves, family members tend to put their needs aside to keep their loved one’s drug abuse afloat.
 Therapy can help them learn how to develop a self-care practice that promotes their wellbeing and helps them strive for a more balanced lifestyle.